-Requirement 12 x observation captures per phase of training, minimum 1 per month.
-Refer to RACP Flexible Training Policy for further information on part-time training (item 4.2).
-Description An observation capture is a work-based assessment which provides a structured process for trainees to demonstrate their knowledge and skills in real-time workplace situations, while assessors observe and evaluate performance.
-Purpose The purpose of the observation capture is to assess skill development, track progress, and provide targeted feedback for improvement for trainees against specific learning goals.
-How to complete it Observation captures are completed via TMP under the assessment requirements tab.
-For more information on how to complete an observation capture review the training resources .
+12 observation captures per phase of training, minimum 1 per month.

+Refer to [RACP Flexible Training Policy](#) for information on part-time training (item 4.2).

+An observation capture is a work-based assessment which provides a structured process for trainees to demonstrate their knowledge and skills in real-time workplace situations, while assessors observe and evaluate performance.

+The purpose of the observation capture is to assess skill development, track progress, and provide targeted feedback for improvement for trainees against specific learning goals.

+Observation captures are completed via [TMP](#) under the 'assessment requirements' tab.

+For more information on how to complete an observation capture review the [training resources](#).